Swedish famine of 1867–1869: Aftermath and resulting emigration

-There was also a fact that authorities had elected to impose a more strict interpretation than the Poor Care Regulation of 1847 would have allowed, thus making the famine worse than it needed to be.
-The 1847 law was replaced but a few years after the famine by the very strict Poor Care Regulation of 1871, which followed the strict practice of distribution made by the elite during the famine.
+There was also a fact that authorities had elected to impose a stricter interpretation than the Poor Care Regulation of 1847 would have allowed, thus making the famine worse than it needed to be.
+The 1847 law was replaced a few years after the famine by the very strict Poor Care Regulation of 1871, which followed the strict practice of distribution made by the elite during the famine.

-The great famine of 1867–68, and the distrust and discontent over the way the authorities handled the relief help to the needy, is estimated to have contributed greatly to Swedish emigration to the United States, which skyrocketed around this time.
+The great famine of 1867–68, and the distrust and discontent over the way the authorities handled the relief help to the needy, is estimated to have contributed greatly to Swedish emigration to the United States, which was spurred by the famine.
+Overall, an estimated 1.25 million Swedes emigrated to the USA from the 1860s to the 1920s.